 - 2 years: Doesn’t use two-word phrases (“drink milk”), copy actions or words, follow simple instructions, or walk steadily.
 Loses skills.

-An additional tool for parents of toddlers who are concerned and want to review their child’s development is a free online book, Amazing Me: It’s Busy Being 3!
-The book features Joey the kangaroo engaging in activities typical of a 3-year-old and demonstrating appropriate skills.
-Prompts alongside the text ask parents to reflect on how their child is doing with these skills, and a more complete milestone checklist appears at the end of the book.
+An additional tool for parents of infants and toddlers who are concerned and want to review their child’s development is a free series of age-specific online books, including Baby’s Busy Day – Being One is So Much Fun!, Where is Bear? – A Terrific Tale for 2-Year-Olds, and Amazing Me: It’s Busy Being 3!
+Each book features an appealing character engaging in activities typical of a child at that age and demonstrating appropriate skills.
+Prompts alongside the text ask parents to reflect on how their child is doing with these skills, and a milestone checklist appears at the end of the book and on the accompanying website.

-Milestone markers are guidelines and not hard-and-fast rules; all children develop at their own pace.
-But early intervention is key to helping children with autism get the help they need.
-Your child’s health care provider will assess her growth at each well-visit to be sure that she’s developing well physically, mentally, and behaviorally.
-But if you have concerns about your child’s development during the course of any year, make an appointment with her health care provider right away.
+Milestone markers are guidelines, not hard-and-fast rules; all children develop at their own pace.
+But early intervention is crucial in helping children with autism get the help they need.
+Your child’s healthcare provider will assess her growth at each well-visit to ensure she’s developing well physically, mentally, and behaviorally.
+But if you have concerns about your child’s development during the course of any year, immediately make an appointment with her healthcare provider.